YicongHong/Fine-Grained-R2R/README.md

 # Fine-Grained R2R
 Code and data of the Fine-Grained R2R Dataset proposed in paper [**Sub-Instruction Aware Vision-and-Language Navigation**](https://arxiv.org/abs/2004.02707).

+Code of the navigator will be released soon.

 This dataset enriches the benchmark Room-to-Room (R2R) dataset by dividing the instructions into sub-instructions and pairing each of those with their corresponding viewpoints in the path.

 * The copyright resides with the authors of the paper Sub-Instruction Aware Vision-and-Language Navigation.